quietui/quiet/docs/docs/components/color-input.md

 ### Enabling Opacity

 Add the `with-opacity` attribute to allow users to adjust color transparency.
+Hex colors will become the eight-value syntax, e.g. `#rrggbbaa`, and other formats will include alpha as well.

 ```html {.example}
 <quiet-color-input